Open-EO/openeo-python-client/docs/development.rst

 ---------

 These are the steps to create and publish a new release of the ``openeo`` package.
-To be as concrete as possible, we will assume that we are about to release version ``0.4.7``.
+To avoid the confusion with ad-hoc injection of some abstract version placeholder that has to be replaced properly, we will use a concrete version ``0.8.0`` in the examples below.

 0. Make sure you are working on **latest master branch**, without uncommitted changes and all tests are properly passing.